ModRef/ModRef.github.io/ModRef2022.md

 ---

 ModRef 2022 is the 21st in a [series of workshops on Constraint Modelling and Reformulation](https://www-users.cs.york.ac.uk/~frisch/ModRef/) organized as part of FLoC 2022, the [Federated Logic Conference](https://www.floc2022.org/).
-It will be held in the pre-FLoC workshop block (July 31st - August 1st), preceding CP 2022, the [28th International Conference on Principles and Practice of Constraint Programming](http://cp2022.a4cp.org/).
+It will be held on July 31st, preceding CP 2022, the [28th International Conference on Principles and Practice of Constraint Programming](http://cp2022.a4cp.org/).

 Recent years have witnessed significant research devoted to modelling and solving problems with constraints.
 The importance of modelling and model reformulation is widely recognized.
 There have been developments in systematic and automated ways of improving aspects of modelling and model reformulation.
 Tools and techniques which provide the ability to target multiple kinds of solvers were also developed.